HorvatJosip/clothing-store/doc/Course Notes.md

 * `<Route>`

   * component - component to render for the route
+  * render - can be used instead of component to render some HTML
   * path - URL path (for example. '/' for home) (can have parameters with `:parameterName`, for example `/people/:personId` which would be stored in `props.match.params.personId`)
   * exact - if we have two routes - '/' and '/people', if we go to '/people' in the browser, it will render both (first component for '/' and then component for '/people') if we don't have exact